TABLAB-HKUST/U-Frame/README.md

 ```python
 python test.py
 ```
-Download the pre-trained model and put it in ./checkpoints/planaria.
-Run the following script to get the results:
+First, download the pre-trained model and put it in ./checkpoints/planaria.
+Then run the following script to get the results:
 ```python
 python test.py --input examples/planaria --ckp planaria --output results/planaria --input_dim 1
 ```